ojaha065/simplePHPLoginSystem/README.md

 ### How do I turn on the debug mode?
 Read config.php more carefully.

-### I'm getting 'Connection error occured' message and I'm sure that I have entered my database info correctly into **/utils/credentials.php**
+### I'm getting 'Connection error occured' message or the automatic installer throws error(s) when trying to connect to my database.
-That error message means that `PDOException` occured while trying to connect to the database.
+That means that `PDOException` occured while trying to connect to the database.
 You can turn more verbose error messages on in **/config/config.php**.
 The most common causes are:
 1. Wrong database hostname, port, name or credentials.
  Double check them.
 2. The database is down.